Exponential separations between classical and quantum learners: Learning separations with efficient data generation

+\paragraph{Quantum learnability} To establish that the cube root identification concept class is quantumly proper learnable, we first note that using $\mathcal{O}(\mathrm{poly}(n))$ examples of a concept $c_m$ under the uniform distribution we can with high probability reconstruct the full binary representation of $m^3$.
+Since we can also with high probability recover $N$ using the same amount of examples, we can use Shor's algorithm~\cite{shor:factoring} to compute $d$ such that $(m^3)^d \equiv m\text{ mod }N$ (allowing us to correctly identify the concept $c_m$).
+We remark that the quantum learner needs access to the data in order to obtain a full reconstruction of the binary representation of both $m^3 \mod N$ as well as the modulus $N$.

-We show that the cube root identification concept class is not classically learnable with a fixed hypothesis class under the \emph{Discrete Cube Root Assumption} (DCRA) discussed in Section~\ref{subsec:3root}.
+\paragraph{Hardness assumption} We show that the cube root identification concept class is not classically learnable with a fixed hypothesis class under the \emph{Discrete Cube Root Assumption} (DCRA) discussed in Section~\ref{subsec:3root}.
 To show that the existence of an efficient classical learner violates the DCRA, we let $e \in \mathbb{Z}^*_N$ and show we how an efficient classical learner can efficiently compute $m = f_N^{-1}(e)$.
-First, we generate examples $(x, \mathrm{bin}(e,k))$, where $k = \mathrm{int}(x_1:\dots:x_{\lfloor \log n \rfloor})$.
+First, we generate examples $(x, \mathrm{bin}(e,k))$ and $(x, \mathrm{bin}(N, k))$, where $k = \mathrm{int}(x_1:\dots:x_{\lfloor \log n \rfloor})$.
 When plugging these examples into an efficient classical learner it will with high probability identify an $m'$ such that $(m')^3 \equiv m \mod N$.
-Since $x \mapsto x^3 \mod N$ is a bijection on $\mathbb{Z}^*_N$ we find that $m = m'$, and thus conclude that an efficient classical learner can indeed efficiently compute the solution to our discrete cube root instance.
+Since $x \mapsto x^3 \mod N$ is a bijection on $\mathbb{Z}^*_N$ we find that $m = m'$, and conclude that an efficient classical learner can efficiently compute the discrete cube root $f_N^{-1}(e)$.